koutyan/Symbol-Node-Builder/README.md

   - Details of the error (if it is long, it is preferable to copy and paste it into a separate file and attach it)

 - Other comments and requests are also welcome on the above Issue page.

-- Please also check out [Symbol Node Updater](https://github.com/koutyan/Symbol-Node-Updater), a tool that makes it super easy to update Symbol nodes (symbol-bootstrap).

 - Updates and other information will be posted on [Twitter(@_kotyan_)](https://twitter.com/_kotyan_).